telerik/xaml-docs/controls/radgridview/columns/column-headers.md

 ![](images/RadGridView_ColumnHeaders_1.png)

-To set value fpr the header use the __Header__ property of the column.
+To set value for the header use the __Header__ property of the column.

 #### __XAML__